PM&R Physician Residency

-The Physical Medicine and Rehabilitation Residency program at Baylor University Medical Center, part of Baylor Scott & White Health, is a three-year, comprehensive and structured training and educational program.
+The Physical Medicine and Rehabilitation (PM&R) Residency program at Baylor University Medical Center, part of Baylor Scott & White Health, is a three-year, comprehensive and structured training and educational program.
 Nine residents (three accepted to the program each year) work one-on-one with attending faculty members on the medical staff at Baylor.
 These includes board certified Physical Medicine and Rehabilitation physicians as well as physicians and health care professionals in related specialties.

 - Program Length: 3 years

 - Residents Accepted: 3 post-graduate year two (PGY2) positions per year

 - Location: Baylor University Medical Center – Dallas & Baylor Scott & White Rehabilitation – Dallas

 - Caseload: With a student-faculty ratio of 3:7, our residents work one-on-one with board-certified physicians and follow up to 15 patients with progressive autonomy through the program.